-All exit flows (with the exception of exits to storage facilities) are maximized.
-In order to be able to consider the maximisation of all exit flows (in particular the temperature and load-dependent cFAC), peak load scenarios are modelled at so-called design temperatures (lowest considered temperatures).
-This maximum requirement on the exit side leads to lower flexibility for shippers and, therefore, to the restriction of the in-feed possibilities by shippers in the network.
+- i.
+Peak load scenarios (test of the maximum exit capacity): All exit flows (with the exception of exits to storage facilities) are maximized.
+In order to be able to consider the maximisation of all exit flows (in particular the temperature bFZK), peak load scenarios are modelled at so-called design temperatures (lowest considered temperatures).
+This maximum requirement on the exit side leads to lower flexibility for shippers and, therefore, to the restriction of the in-feed possibilities by shippers in the network. - ii.

-ii.
 Intermediate load scenarios (test of the maximum entry capacity): In order to cover the respective exit requirements the fully available entry capacity is not required, which means that higher surplus capacity consequently exists on the entry side.
-Because the exit load flow reduces with increasing temperature, the entry nominations executed by the shippers can no longer be reliably forecast, due to the potential price differences that exist i.
-Minimum and maximum capacities at entry points:
+Because the exit load flow reduces with increasing temperature, the entry nominations executed by the shippers can no longer be reliably forecast.